DavidNash2024/Win32xx/samples/Notepad/Readme.txt

 Notepad Example
 ===============
 This project demonstrates how to use a Rich Edit control as a simple text editor.
-It extends the PrintPreview sample to add support for Rich Text Format(RTF), as well as ANSI, UTF-8 and UTF-16 encodings.
+It supports the Rich Text Format(RTF), as well as ANSI, UTF-8 and UTF-16 encodings.

 This application loads files with a 'txt' extension as plain text, and files with a 'rtf' extension as rich text.
 It can load and save plain text files